 New Zealand Alternative is an independent organisation promoting a progressive role for Aotearoa in the world.

-New Zealand Alternative was registered as an incorporated society on 14 May 2018 by a committee of Dr Nina Hall (Assistant Professor International Relations, Johns Hopkins SAIS, Bologna); Max Harris (Fellow of All Souls College, Oxford); Thomas Nash, (Social Entrepreneur in Residence and Adjunct Lecturer in Politics at Massey University, Wellington); and Laura O'Connell Rapira (Te Āti Awa, Ngāpuhi - Director, ActionStation, Wellington).
+New Zealand Alternative was registered as an incorporated society in May 2018 by a committee of Dr Nina Hall (Assistant Professor International Relations, Johns Hopkins SAIS, Bologna); Max Harris (author of The New Zealand Project, London); (Thomas Nash, (Social Entrepreneur in Residence at Massey University, Wellington); and Laura O'Connell Rapira (Te Āti Awa, Ngāpuhi - Director, ActionStation, Wellington).
 Dr Evelyn Marsters joined the committee in 2019.

 Through writing, hui and connections with others, we seek to reframe and shape public debate about the role New Zealand plays in the world.